Distributional Regression

 Add the GLM contribution to the neural network output and exponentiate to get the mean estimate.

-Since this CANN predicts gamma distributions, we use the gamma NLL loss function.
+Since this CANN predicts Gamma distributions, we use the Gamma NLL loss function.

 def cann_negative_log_likelihood(y_true, y_pred):